ErikBuer/rf-tool/README.md

 ```

 ## Basic Usage:
-Use the help() function for description of inputs and valid range.

 ```
 import rftool as rf
 ```
+Use the help() function for description of inputs and valid ranges of the functions.

 ### PCB Tools
 ```